Neptune Ngorongoro is located not far from the entrance to the Ngorongoro Crater.

 Formerly Exploreans Ngorongoro, which opened in January 2012, this lodge became Neptune Ngorongoro Luxury Lodge in May 2015.
-It has 20 cottages situated on a virgin-forest hillside in some 50 acres of land on the doorstep of Tanzania’s UNESCO-listed Ngorongoro Crater.
+It has 20 cottages situated in lush, landscaped gardens facing a forested hillside on the doorstep of Tanzania’s UNESCO-listed Ngorongoro Conservation Area.

 With wooden floors and beamed ceilings throughout, each cottage at Neptune have been created in the style of a log cabin, with a lounge, sizeable bedroom, dressing room, en-suite bathroom and private terrace.
 In the lounge, a roll-arm settee and two high-backed armchairs are set around a coffee table near the fireplace.
 A cushioned day bed in one corner could be converted into a child's bed, and there's also a writing desk, stocked minibar, and tea- and coffee-making facilities.

 Each 130 square-metre (1,400 square ft) cottage has either twin single four-poster beds, or a kingsize bed, hung with mosquito nets, and an armchair with matching ottoman by the fireplace.
 The effect of the room's fairly masculine furniture is softened by cushions in richly coloured fabrics and vibrant African artworks.
 As Neptune is a chain with several lodges in Kenya, much of this artwork is Kenyan, but we look forward to a time when it will be replaced by the work of Tanzanian artists.

 Leading off the bedroom is a dressing room with luggage rack and large wardrobe, and a smartly tiled bathroom with twin basins, a walk-in shower and a separate flush toilet.
 Double doors open out from both the lounge and the bedroom onto a private deck furnished with a big couch/day bed, with views over the wooded valley below.

-Every requirement seems to have been thought of at Neptune Ngorongoro, with a hairdryer, torch, telephone, digital safe, WiFi connection, battery-charging points, ceiling fans, hot-water bottles, umbrellas, bathrobes, slippers, toiletries, alarm clock and even the option of a shoe-shining service and a pillow menu for your choice of headrest.
+Every requirement seems to have been thought of at Neptune Ngorongoro, with a hairdryer, torch, telephone, large digital safe, WiFi connection, battery-charging points, ceiling fans, hot-water bottles, umbrellas, bathrobes, slippers, toiletries, iPod alarm clock, the option of a shoe-shining service and a pillow menu for your choice of headrest.